Study English for career, travel or just out of interest!

 General English at the University of Tasmania has three courses (1-3) based on Elementary, Pre-Intermediate and Intermediate levels.
 Your progress to each level is based on your achievement in regular progress tests.

-The General English Program is offered in 5-week blocks.
-You can study General English for 5 - 15 weeks.
+The General English Program is offered in 10-week blocks commencing every 5 weeks.
+You can study General English for 10 - 30 weeks.
 If you have an English test score (IELTS, PTE, TOEFL), you can find out below which class you will be placed into.

-If you do not have an IELTS, PTE or TOEFL score, you will need an English placement test.
+If you do not have an IELTS, PTE or TOEFL score, you will need to sit for an English placement test.
 We can arrange a test for you.

 Pathway to our Direct Entry Program